Min(d)ing the President: A text analytic approach to measuring tax news: Identified policy topics

 Looking at the estimated topic assignments for individual tokens we can see the clustering property of LDA.
 In many cases terms that are not clearly related to tax changes are classified as referring to one of the tax topics.
 This is the result of the context in which they appear - because so much of the rest of the speeches relate to tax increase or tax decrease the likelihood that they relate to one of those topics is higher.
 Even terms that intuitively refer to changes in one direction can be classified as referring to changes in the opposite direction (e.g.~`tax break' assigned to the tax increase topic in the 2012-11-05 speech).
 This property of the topic model is a crucial improvement over a simple lexicon-based approach, making it much less sensitive to misspecification.

 It is important to note that despite the clustering property of LDA some paradoxical classifications can occur.
 This happens when the terms used in the text are not sufficient to capture the meaning contained in the syntax.
 For instance, speeches along the lines of ``we are not going to increase taxes'' would likely be classified as information about a future tax hike.
 This is inevitable given the \emph{bag-of-words} assumption underlying the LDA topic model.
 Addressing this would require methods able to recover the true intention of statements and their interpretation in a broader context.
 However, in our context, this is difficult and often impossible even for well-informed political observers.
 Thus, it cannot be reasonably expected to be achieved perfectly by any algorithm, and we believe it should therefore also not be held against our approach based on the bag-of-words assumption.
-Moreover, such mistakes are likely to average out over all speeches within each quarter, such that our topic prevalence measures are still accurate in capturing the changes in the president's political agenda.
-A related issue is that it is likely that the president at times references to past tax reforms in his speeches.
-Although such sentences would presumably be classified to contain information about tax increase respectively tax decrease, they would not necessarily carry information about future policy plans.
-We will address this point in Section \ref{subsec:2} when constructing our measure of tax news.
-Overall, these issues thus do not contradict our working hypothesis: if the president repeatedly emphasizes the importance of future tax changes, the public likely expects that these changes will be implemented in the near future.
+Moreover, such mistakes are likely to average out over all speeches within each quarter.

-Our final diagnostic check in this section concerns the aggregated quarterly prevalence measures of tax increase and decrease.
-These are presented in Figure \ref{fig:prev_tax_topics}, along with periods of legislative lag of tax hikes (blue) and cuts (orange) as identified by \citet{yang2007chronology}.
+Our final diagnostic check in this section concerns the aggregated quarterly prevalence measures of tax increase and decrease, as presented in Figure \ref{fig:prev_tax_topics}, along with periods of legislative lag of tax hikes (blue) and cuts (orange) as identified by \citet{yang2007chronology}.
 Visual inspection shows that the topic prevalence of the relevant direction - but not the opposite one - generally increases leading up to an actual tax change in that same direction, with the peak around the enactment date.
 While by no means a formal analysis, this does seem to indicate that our identified tax increase and decrease topics have predictive power for actual tax changes.
 We investigate this more formally in the next section, but first we briefly investigate the other topics.